cyruslk/franklin-ford-bot/logs.md

       engagements with technologies to open up and extend critical social reflection." ([Hetz](https://journals.uvic.ca/index.php/ctheory/article/view/15123/6206), 2015).
 This could be specifically suited when we'll work with the raspberry-pi.

-  - Media-archeology

-    - From Jussi Parikka, Media archeology is a "way to investigate the new media cultures through insights from past new media, often with an emphasis on the forgotten, the quirky, the non-obvious apparatuses, practices and inventions." ([Parikka](https://pages.uoregon.edu/koopman/courses_readings/colt607/parikka_what-is-media-archaeology.pdf), 2012).

   - Critical/Tactical Design/engineering

     - This is closely related to Hertz's idea of critical making.
 The idea is to use design/engineering to foster a debate, to enact from the user of the critical object object a critical discourse on things (social medias, language...)